Summer Health Professions Education Program

 - Learning and study skills development, including methods of individual and group learning.

 - Clinical exposure through small-group rotations in health care settings, simulation experiences, and seminars.
-This is limited to 5% of program time for all the sites.

 - An introduction to interprofessional education that addresses effective collaboration across health professions.

 EligibilityAll students who meet the Summer Health Professions Education Program eligibility requirements are encouraged to apply.
 Applicants must meet the following requirements: